Bumzeal/FLIT-PROJECT-1/README.md

 ## TASK OBJECTIVE
 The goal of this project is to introduce you to the concept of market basket analysis, which is a crucial aspect of data science in retail and e-commerce.
 You will learn how to extract valuable insights from transaction data, understand customer purchasing behavior, and use this knowledge for business optimization.
-Click for dataset

 ## TOOLS USED FOR THE PROJECT
 * Data Analysis Tool (Python: using Libries such as Pandas)